coDaniele/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 This is an analysis of data collected at 5 minute intervals from an (anonimous) personal activity monitoring device over two months (Oct-Nov 2012).
-The data were provided within the Johns Hopkins course on Data Science - Reproducible Researh (May 2015 version; https://github.com/rdpeng/RepData_PeerAssessment1) and unzipped in the working directory. [activity.csv]
+The data were provided within the Johns Hopkins course on Data Science - Reproducible Research (May 2015 version; https://github.com/rdpeng/RepData_PeerAssessment1) and unzipped in the working directory. [activity.csv]

 ## Loading and preprocessing the data